sbresin/dotfiles/README.md

 - lua configuration with excellent documentation
 - friendly and responsive maintainer
 - rust codebase :crab: :trollface:
-- cross platform and very nice feature set (search, quick select mode, copy mode, ssh client, serial mode)
+- cross platform and very nice feature set (search, quick select mode, copy mode, ssh client)
 - alacritty has no ligatures :sob:
 - kitty is python, high mem usage and maintainer is a d\*\*k
 - no tmux, because i have to learn too much new stuff already and wezterm already has a multiplexer